 Lineup Details

-The 2025 festival featured more than 25 artists.
-The performance schedule for this year is listed below.
-All times and other details were subject to change.
+The 2026 festival features more than 25 artists!
+The performance schedule is listed below.
+(All times and other details are subject to change.)

 Fraser Stage